davidmpickett/ufo-50-campanella-coffee/README.md

 ### Using GMLoader for UFO50 (preferred method)
 1. Download and install [GMLoader for UFO 50](https://github.com/phil-macrocheira/GMLoader-UFO50/releases)
 2. Download the [latest .zip file](https://github.com/davidmpickett/ufo-50-campanella-coffee/releases) for the mod
-3. Unzip the mod and place the `Party UFO` folder inside the `my mods` folder of GMLoader
+3. Unzip the mod and place the `Campanella Coffee Hints` folder inside the `my mods` folder of GMLoader
 4. Run `UFO 50 Mod Installer.exe`
 5. Check the mod(s) you wish to install.
 6. Click `Install Mods`